WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 token.
 For the RIPP trunk provider, it is the bearer token learned through the provisioning POST operation.

 The client MUST also add the "target" URI parameter.
-This URI MUST be an E.164 tel URI, unless the peer has indicated via capabilities that it supports user@domain based SIP addressing, in which case it MAY be a user@domain SIP URI.
-Note that calls to E.164 numbers MUST use the tel URI.
-The SIP form, where the E.164 number is placed in the user part of the SIP URI, MUST NOT be used.
-The SIP URI is only for calling to private extensions valid within a domain (e.g., sip:100@acme.com), or to end users that have email-like SIP URI (e.g., sip:alice@example.com).
+This parameter MUST be of the form user@domain.
+If the target is a phone number on the PSTN, this must take the form <e164>@e164.arpa, where <e164> is a valid E.164 number.
+RIPP also supports private trunks, in which case the it MUST take the form <number>@<domain>, where the number is a non-E164 number scoped to be valid within the domain.
+This form MUST NOT be used for E.164 numbers.
+Finally, RIPP can be used to place call to application services - such as a recorder - in which case the parameter would take the form of an RFC822 email address.

 The client MUST add an HTTP Identity header field.
 This header field is defined in Section XX as a new HTTP header field.
 Its contents MUST